 For women below 25 years, regular cervical screening is not necessary because it is common for abnormal cells to develop in the cervix, but they go away by themselves.
 If the cells are treated in this group of women, it could cause complications in the future.

 As a virgin, the risk of getting cervical cancer is very low, so it may not be necessary to get a smear test.

 Having a pap smear test is very important.
 If you have decided or are yet to decide to get one done, it is important to know and understand the benefits and risks involved to help you make an informed decision.

 If you want to book an appointment to get your private smear test done, it is best to choose a day when you are not on your period, preferably halfway through your cycle.
 Menstrual blood can make degrade the sample quality and affect your results.
 If you are on any contraceptives, it is best to abstain from sex for 24 hours prior to your test because chemicals in spermicide, lubricating gels, and condoms can interfere with the test results.

 A smear test is simply a procedure that is used to examine how healthy a woman’s cervix is.
 It involves a collection of cells from the cervix for close examination.
 The procedure is painless, so you should not be scared.
 The pap smear process takes about 10 – 20 minutes, but the actual test takes about 2 to 3 minutes.
-During the test, you will be asked to lie on your back on a couch with your legs bent and apart.
+During Pap test (or Pap smear), you will be asked to lie on your back on a couch with your legs bent and apart.
 The doctor or nurse will insert a speculum into your vagina; the speculum will be widened, so the doctor can see your cervix and a small soft brush is used to collect cells from the cervix.
 Your doctor will put the cells in a small jar that contains a liquid sample before sending it to the laboratory for closer examination.